 A full-breasted woman may appear heavier than she really is, and she may have difficulty obtaining stylish clothing.
 In some cases, it may even be difficult to find a properly fitting bra.
 Often, women with large breasts feel very self-conscious.
 Teenagers may not develop proper poise and posture as they try to hide the fullness of their breasts–a subject they are unlikely to discuss freely with their parents.

 The actual weight and bulk of the breasts may cause physical problems and symptoms that compound the feeling of unattractiveness.
 There can be a feeling of uncomfortable fullness, neck or back pain, and shoulder grooving.
 These symptoms may contribute to limited performance in certain occupations and in sports.

 Finally, large breasts can also be difficult to assess for lumps or masses, thus making cancer detection much more difficult for the patient or for her physician.
 This may well be a source of further anxiety in a patient who is already embarrassed about her condition.
-Because of these medical problems, in many cases, medical insurance may cover some of the cost of Tulsa breast reduction.
+Because these are general medical problems, insurance may, in certain cases, cover some of the cost of Tulsa breast reduction.

-The goal of breast reduction surgery is to reduce, recontour and reshape the breasts.
+The goal of breast reduction surgery is to reduce, recontour, and reshape the breasts.
 The breasts are made smaller.
-The nipple areola complex is repositioned upward, and if indicated, reduced in size.
-Excess skin and breast tissue is removed from the lower and outer portions of the breast.
+The nipple areola complex is repositioned upward, and, if indicated, is reduced in size.
+Excess skin and breast tissue are removed from the lower and outer portions of the breast.

 With time, these scars do tend to blend into the normal skin, becoming less noticeable.
 Sometimes, we can perform a short scar breast reduction technique or vertical mammaplasty technique to limit the incisions used.
 We will determine if you are a candidate for this at your consultation.